paulinang/overwatchLeagueFan-bixby-capsule/README.md

 # Overwatch League Fan
 An app for Samsung's voice assistant Bixby (a.k.a a Bixby capsule) that provides information about the eSports event [Overwatch League](https://overwatchleague.com/).
-It is published on the Bixby markeplace for en-US phones.
+It is published on the Bixby marketplace for en-US phones.

 ## Use cases
-Inputs: Time, team name
+Inputs: Time, team name\
 Output: A list of matches with time, opponents, and score if available

 Example natural language queries: